Career Timeline of Marcus Freeman: Major Achievements and Milestones

 2019: Bearcats Top AAC in Scoring Defense

-On January 8, 2021, Marcus Freeman was hired as defensive coordinator and linebackers coach for the Notre Dame Fighting Irish.
+On January 8, 2021, Marcus Freeman was hired as the defensive coordinator and linebackers coach for the Notre Dame Fighting Irish.

 On December 3, 2021, Marcus Freeman was selected to replace Brian Kelly as the head coach of Notre Dame, becoming the 32nd head coach in program history.

-2021: Defensive Coordinator at Notre Dame
+2021: Defensive Coordinator and Linebackers Coach at Notre Dame

 In 2021, Marcus Freeman served as the defensive coordinator and linebackers coach at the University of Notre Dame.

-2023: Solid season for Freeman's Fighting Irish
+2023: Mixed results for the Fighting Irish